bleargh45/CSS-Minifier-XS/README.md

 - Zero Units

-    Zero Units (e.g. "0px") are reduced down to just "0", as the CSS specification indicates that the unit is not required when its a zero value.
+    Zero Units (e.g. `0px`) are reduced down to just "0", as the CSS specification indicates that the unit is not required when its a zero value.

 ## Pass 3: Pruning

-We then go back through the token list and prune and remove un-necessary tokens.
+We then go back through the token list and prune and remove unnecessary tokens.

 - Whitespace